Interior Secretary Ken Salazar announces more than $19 million in grants to protect coastal wetlands across the nation

 Secretary of the Interior Ken Salazar announced today the award of more than $19 million to support 24 conservation projects benefiting fish and wildlife on more than 5,900 acres of coastal habitats in twelve states in the U.S. through the 2011 National Coastal Wetlands Conservation Grant Program.
-These federal grants will be matched by over $21 million in partner contributions from state and local governments, private landowners and conservation groups.
+These federal grants will be matched by nearly $18.7 million in partner contributions from state and local governments, private landowners and conservation groups.

 The grants will be used to acquire, restore or enhance coastal wetlands and adjacent uplands to provide long-term conservation benefits to fish, wildlife and their habitat.
 States receiving funds include: Oregon, Washington, Wisconsin, Alabama, Florida, North Carolina, Delaware, Maine, Massachusetts, New Jersey, Alaska, and California.

 “Our Nation’s coastal wetlands encompass large areas of vital habitat for countless species of wildlife while providing important economic resources and recreational opportunities for the American people,” Secretary Ken Salazar said.
 “These grants will offer additional protection, restoration, and enhancement of these precious habitats.”

 The National Coastal Wetlands Conservation Grant Program is administered by the U.S. Fish and Wildlife Service and funded under provisions of the 1990 Coastal Wetlands Planning, Protection and Restoration Act.
 Funding is provided by Sport Fish Restoration Act revenue – money generated from an excise tax on fishing equipment, motorboat and small engine fuels.

 Including the 2011 grants, the Service has awarded nearly $260 million to coastal states and territories since the program began in 1992.
 When the 2011 projects are complete more than 265,000 acres of habitat will have been protected, restored or enhanced.